 - List Confirmation

-Before a list is created it is checked against the TargetMine database and any discrepancies are reported in the ‘Verify identifier matches’.
+Before a list is created it is checked against the TargetMine database and any discrepancies are reported in the ‘No matches found’.
 The user may either assign a name to the list or use the default name generated by the system.

 - List Analysis Page